-Dr Sue Barrell FTSE is passionate about the application of science to delivering highly valued outcomes for Australians and is a committed advocate for empowering girls and women to take up science careers.
+Sue is passionate about the application of science to delivering highly valued outcomes for Australians and is a committed advocate for empowering girls and women to take up science careers.
 Following a long career at the Bureau of Meteorology, Australia's national weather, climate and water agency, Sue retired in August 2018 from her final role as Chief Scientist.
 Her experience spanned roles across many of the Bureau’s operations, from forecasting to research to science policy and climate change to Senior Executive.

 Sue continues her commitment to science through multiple science leadership, strategy, board and advisory roles across a wide spectrum of science and technology.

-Sue spent an extended period with responsibility for the sustained operation of Australia's highly distributed meteorological infrastructure and capability, delivering comprehensive observations of the earth system essential to underpin the Bureau's climate and weather forecasting services.
+Sue brought together many of her passions in her role as the Bureau's Chief Scientist, and Group Executive, Science and Innovation.
+Her portfolio of responsibilities included Science to Services, Enterprise Innovation, Global and National Science Relationships, as well as Diversity, Inclusion and STEM.
+Prior to that, Sue spent an extended period with responsibility for the sustained operation of Australia's highly distributed meteorological infrastructure and capability, delivering comprehensive observations of the earth system essential to underpin the Bureau's climate and weather forecasting services.
 Her research credentials include publications in satellite meteorology, cold front dynamics and cloud band climatology.